joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/handling-database-errors.md

 In many ways constraint errors are more difficult to prevent than other types of errors.
-Fortunately, there are several strategies to recover from constraint errors in ways that don’t make the application unstable or unusable:
+Fortunately, there are several strategies to recover from constraint errors in ways that don't make the application unstable or unusable:

 Use conflict algorithms
 When you define a constraint on a column, and when you create an `INSERT` or